 As mentioned before, a goal of your security efforts should be to break the bad security habits of your employees.
 Security awareness training and testing are the tools employers can use to break their employee’s bad habits.
 Security awareness training is simply educating your employees on IT security best-practices and how to spot and report potential security incidences.
 Once they are educated, it’s critical that you test them.

 Testing your employees has two main benefits.
 The first benefit is that you gain insight how well they are retaining the training.
 If necessary, you’ll be able to enroll them in additional training if they’re struggling with retention.
 The second benefit of testing is that it creates top-of-mind security awareness throughout your organization.
 Routine testing means your employees will be thinking about security far more often than they would otherwise.
 If your employees are thinking about security more then they will be more likely to follow good security practices.

 Security education has proven results; investing in security awareness training reduces security related risks by up to 70% (source).
 Unfortunately, 45% of employees don’t receive any form of security awareness training (source).
 You may be thinking “If security awareness training is so effective, why are almost half of employees not receiving it?”.
 The simple answer is that business leaders just aren’t aware of how important security awareness training is yet.

-If you’d like a more in-depth view on employee security training check out our webinar The Human Element of IT Security: Training Employees to Defend Your Business.
+If you’d like a more in-depth view on employee security training check out our webinar.
 If you want to incorporate employee security awareness training in your own business contact an Aldridge representative today, we can help.